Our Investment in Provect: How AI is Transforming Existing CAPEX

 Precision and safety: 5 to 15 percent of surgeries conducted without advanced imaging navigation result in screw misplacements, and roughly a quarter of these require revision surgery.
 Ideally, the physician can rule out misplacement of screws at the time of surgery.
 The use of intraoperative 3D imaging can reduce the rate of screw misplacement significantly, with studies showing misplacement rates closer to 1 percent.

 Radiation exposure: There is a growing industry effort to limit excess radiation exposure to surgeons, operating room staff, and patients.
-Radiation dose is a key limiting factor for using CT intraoperatively.
+Radiation dose has been a key limiting factor for using CT intraoperatively.
 When a physician uses 2D fluoro without Provect’s technology, they are taking hundreds of shots to try to capture an accurate view.
-Provect’s use of AI requires fewer frames and therefore less radiation exposure.
+Provect’s use of AI results in fewer frames needed and as a result, significantly decreased radiation exposure.

 Use of advanced navigation systems and surgical robots: A surgeon cannot use a navigation system without 3D imaging.
 Provect would enable the use of navigation systems in centers that didn't previously have access because they lacked a 3D imaging equipment.